The application period is now closed.

-7. Two letters of recommendation – professional or personal references, including from members of the Selection Committee for the Tony Blankley Chair, Steamboat Institute Board or National Advisory Board, friends of the Steamboat Institute, current and former employers, academics, mentors and others.
+7. Two letters of recommendation – professional or personal references, including from members of the Selection Committee for the Tony Blankley Fellowship, Steamboat Institute Board or National Advisory Board, friends of the Steamboat Institute, current and former employers, academics, mentors and others.

 Members of the Selection Committee

 Lynda Davis, Ph.D. – Widow of Tony Blankley

 Steve Hofman – Consultant; former U.S. Assistant Secretary of Labor